Ascent of sap: Xylem structure

 Xylem tissue is one of two types of vascular tissue found in plants, and is composed of dead cells.
 It is used mainly for the transport of water, along with some small nutrients.
 The meristem of the stem creates cells which make up the cambium and pro-cambium.
 These cells then produce a highly branched poly-phenolic protein, called lignin, in a very high concentration.
 The cells then perform apoptosis, and the actual xylem tube begins to form.
 Being made of dead cells allows the xylem tube to function more efficiently by reducing friction, and by eliminating interactions xylem sap may have with living cells.
-It allows for a smooth and fast suction of water, and provides just enough friction to keep the column form rupturing.
+It allows for a smooth and fast suction of water, and provides just enough friction to keep the column from rupturing.
 The rigid structure of the lignin protein gives a sturdy structure to the tube, and even provides some structure and support for the plant.
 Xylem mainly functions to transport water from the roots to the rest of the plant, however it also transports some nutrients, such as amino acids, small proteins, ions, and some other vital nutrients.